mehdisadeghi/jekyll-theme-mehdix-rtl/README.md

 ### Analytics
 In order to send pageviews to Google Analytics set your ID in the `_config.yml`: `google_analytics_id: YOUR_ID`

+### SEO
+Make sure to fill entries in the config file correctly to get a better search engine experience.
+Specially fill the SEO section with your Github and Twitter usernames.
+Don't forget to add `lang` and `logo` entries.
+See [`jekyll-seo-tag`](https://github.com/jekyll/jekyll-seo-tag/) for further information.

 ## License